Appalachian English: Pronouns and demonstratives

+Verbs

 Conjugation of the verb "to be"

 The conjugation of the verb "to be" is different from that of standard English in several ways, and sometimes more than one form of the verb "to be" is acceptable in Appalachian English.

 Divergence from standard English conjugation of the verb "to be" occurs with the highest frequency in the past tense, where grammatically plural subjects also take the singular form "was" rather than "were".
 Thus, the paradigm of the verb "to be" in Appalachian English more closely resembles the paradigm for other non-"be" verbs in English, where the past tense takes a single form, regardless of number or person.

 The use of the word ain't is also one of the most salient features of this dialect.
 While "ain't" is used to some extent in most American English dialects, it is used with much greater frequency in the Appalachian dialect.
 Similarly, the phrase "it is" frequently appeared as "it are" in Appalachian English as late as the mid-twentieth century.